3 Carrollton-Farmers Branch ISD Teachers On Leave After 'Derogatory' Language About Asians Used On Test

 CARROLLTON (CBSDFW.COM) – Three Carrollton-Farmers Branch ISD teachers are on administrative leave pending an investigation into allegations inappropriate language about Asian Americans was used on a secondary social studies test.

 In a statement, the school district said it values its diverse community of learners and staff.
-Furthermore, “Actions or language disrespecting any people group are not acceptable and do not represent our core belief system.”READ MORE: Gregg County Man Christopher Marcell Mumphrey Guilty Of Federal Drug Trafficking Violations
+Furthermore, “Actions or language disrespecting any people group are not acceptable and do not represent our core belief system.”READ MORE: 1 Child, 1 Adult Dead, 2 Seriously Injured After Crash On East Berry, Campbell Street In Fort Worth

 According to their statement, the words used on the test question were derogatory and hurtful.